 by Tracey Pollack

 If you’re tired of sleepless nights spent laying wide awake, you’re not alone.
-In fact, 60% of Americans are sleep deprived today, according to the National Sleep Foundation.
+In fact, 70% of Americans report that they don’t get enough sleep, according to Sleep Health.
 Whether you stay up tossing and turning, or stay out too late at night, skimping on sleep too long can harm your physical and mental health.
 But you don’t have to feel drowsy and lousy after another restless night.
 There are a number of dos and don’ts for getting the quality sleep you need.
 With these savvy sleeping secrets, you’ll find that when you snooze, you win.

 DO Give Screen Time a Rest at Night